Bricolage: Cultural studies

-In cultural studies bricolage is used to mean the processes by which people acquire objects from across social divisions to create new cultural identities.
+In cultural studies, bricolage is used to mean the processes by which people acquire objects from across social divisions to create new cultural identities.
 In particular, it is a feature of subcultures such as the punk movement.
 Here, objects that possess one meaning (or no meaning) in the dominant culture are acquired and given a new, often subversive meaning.
 For example, the safety pin became a form of decoration in punk culture.

 Social psychology

 The term "psychological bricolage" is used to explain the mental processes through which an individual develops novel solutions to problems by making use of previously unrelated knowledge or ideas they already possess.

-The term, introduced by Jeffrey Sanchez-Burks, Matthew J. Karlesky and Fiona Lee The Oxford Handbook of Creativity, Innovation, and Entrepreneurship of the University of Michigan, draws from two separate disciplines.
-The first, "social bricolage," was introduced by cultural anthropologist Claude Lévi-Strauss in 1962.
+The term, introduced by Jeffrey Sanchez-Burks, Matthew J. Karlesky and Fiona Lee in The Oxford Handbook of Creativity, Innovation, and Entrepreneurship of the University of Michigan, draws from two separate disciplines.
+The first, "social bricolage", was introduced by cultural anthropologist Claude Lévi-Strauss in 1962.
 Lévi-Strauss was interested in how societies create novel solutions by using resources that already exist in the collective social consciousness.
-The second, "creative cognition," is an intra-psychic approach to studying how individuals retrieve and recombine knowledge in new ways.
+The second, "creative cognition", is an intra-psychic approach to studying how individuals retrieve and recombine knowledge in new ways.
 Psychological bricolage, therefore, refers to the cognitive processes that enable individuals to retrieve and recombine previously unrelated knowledge they already possess.
 Psychological bricolage is an intra-individual process akin to Karl E. Weick's notion of bricolage in organizations, which is akin to Lévi-Strauss' notion of bricolage in societies.

 Philosophy

-In his book The Savage Mind (1962, English translation 1966), French anthropologist Claude Lévi-Strauss used "bricolage" to describe the characteristic patterns of mythological thought.
+In his book The Savage Mind (1962, English translation 1966), French anthropologist Claude Lévi-Strauss used the term "bricolage" to describe the characteristic patterns of mythological thought.
 In his description it is opposed to the engineers' creative thinking, which proceeds from goals to means.
 Mythical thought, according to Lévi-Strauss, attempts to re-use available materials in order to solve new problems.

 Jacques Derrida extends this notion to any discourse.
 "If one calls bricolage the necessity of borrowing one's concept from the text of a heritage which is more or less coherent or ruined, it must be said that every discourse is bricoleur."

 Gilles Deleuze and Félix Guattari, in their 1972 book Anti-Oedipus, identify bricolage as the characteristic mode of production of the schizophrenic producer.